-Dear Friends, We get a large number of emails every month from folks asking if there will be any more Twilight Zone Conventions and we're now at the point where we can't take the time to answer them, so you may wish to save yourself an email.
+Also, for those of you who might not be aware, we were getting a large number of emails every month from folks asking if there will be any more Twilight Zone Conventions and we're now at the point where we can't take the time to answer them, so you may wish to save yourself an email.
 In case you were one of the wonderers, the answer is: "no, at least none that we will be organizing."
 We, along with almost all of those people who were employed by Cayuga Productions from 1959-1964 (as actors, writers, directors, et al), are retired now.
 However, we live in a free world, and anyone is free to organize their own TZ event.
 So, 'carpe your diem' and do another convention, with or without those who worked on TZ.
 Thanks for your interest, and please do have a look around the website at the coverage of some of the five TZ conventions that were done from 2002-2009.
-We also get a large number of emails about people who want props from the show.
+We also still get a fair number of emails about people who want props from the show.
 Our answer: "We don't have any and the ones that do exist out there are not for sale."
 We are also no longer selling the prop reproductions, great though they were.
 They were limited editions.
 Thank you kindly for your support! -Andrew

 Your Ad Here! - Advertise With Us!